Hablamos Español Insurance Companies We Work With

 What does contractor general liability exclude?

-Common construction exclusions include residential or new-residential work, subcontractor work, action-over (employee injury through a third party), height limitations, EIFS, and pollution.
+Common construction exclusions may include residential or new-residential work, subcontractor work, action-over (employee injury through a third party), height limitations, EIFS, and pollution.
 The specifics vary by policy.

 What is an action-over exclusion?

-It bars coverage for employee injury claims brought against you through a third party, such as a general contractor.
+It generally bars coverage for employee injury claims brought against you through a third party, such as a general contractor.
 It can be a serious gap on construction policies.

 Does general liability cover faulty workmanship?